trunk-io/bazel-action/README.md

 # bazel-action

+** Note: This repository is currently in a Work In Progress state.
+We will publicize information about its proper usage when it is ready. **

 Provides a GitHub Action for computing, uploading, and testing bazel targets.
 Functions as an extension to the [Trunk Merge GitHub Action](https://github.com/trunk-io/merge-action).
 To get beta access to the Merge Graph, contact us on [Slack](https://slack.trunk.io).